Centralized Care Strategy for Smoking and Lung Cancer Screening

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on smoking cessation and lung cancer screening.

-What data supports the effectiveness of this treatment for smoking cessation and lung cancer screening?
+What evidence suggests that this trial's centralized care strategy could be effective for smoking cessation and lung cancer screening?

 Robert J. Volk